fieserWolF/petpet/README.md

 # PetPet

 PetPet is a PETSCII editor for Commodore 64 computers.
-It runs on 64 bit versions of Linux, MacOS, Windows and other systems supported by Python.
+As it is writen entirely in Python, it runs on any platform supported by Python (Windows, MacOS, Linux and others).

 ![screenshot](./screenshot.png)